MousaviLaleh/JavaScript/README.md

 </table>

-par and strokes will always be numeric and positive.
+**Note:** par and strokes will always be numeric and positive.
 We have added an array of all the names for your convenience.

+**Answer :**
 ```
 const names = ["Hole-in-one!", "Eagle", "Birdie", "Par", "Bogey", "Double Bogey", "Go Home!"];
 function golfScore(par, strokes) {